coding4Acause/PANKH/README.md

 # PANKH: A potential flow solver for hovering airfoils

 ## Description
-This project implements a 2D unsteady vortex panel method to study the aerodynamics of flapping foils.
-It is a **low-fidelity solver** that employs the **Laplace equation** to compute the velocity distribution in the flow field while enforcing the *Neumann boundary condition* to satisfy the *no-penetration (zero normal flux)* condition on the airfoil surface.
-The unsteady form of Bernoulli equation is applied to calculate the pressure difference across the airfoil, enabling the computation of aerodynamic loads.
+This project implements **PANKH** (Panel Analysis of uNsteady Kinematics of Hovering airfoils), a solver designed to study the aerodynamics of flapping foils.
+PANKH is a **low-fidelity solver** that solves the **Laplace equation** to determine the velocity distribution in the flow field.
+It enforces the **Neumann boundary condition** to satisfy the **no-penetration condition** (zero normal flux) on the airfoil surface.
+The **unsteady Bernoulli equation** is then applied to compute the pressure difference across the airfoil, enabling the calculation of aerodynamic loads.

 The essence of this approach lies in transforming a partial differential equation (PDE) into a system of linear algebraic equations, reducing the problem to a linear algebra problem.
 The real geometry is discretized into a series of flat panels, and a piecewise linearly varying vortex panel method is used to simulate the flow around the airfoil.
 At each time instant, a constant-strength vortex panel is shed from the trailing edge to satisfy *Kelvin's Circulation Theorem*, ensuring the correct representation of unsteady effects.